Fintona: Government

 Fintona lies in the Fermanagh and Omagh District Council local authority area.
 Prior to the reorganisation of local government in Northern Ireland on 1 April 2015, Fintona was part of Omagh District Council.

 For elections, Fintona lies in the Fintona ward.
 For district council elections the ward makes up part of the district electoral area of West Tyrone (not to be confused with the House of Commons and Northern Ireland Assembly constituencies of the same name) that elects six councillors via the Single Transferable Vote.

 For elections to both the House of Commons at Westminster, London and the Northern Ireland Assembly at Stormont, Belfast, the Fintona ward lies in the West Tyrone electoral constituency.

 Economy

 Fintona is home to a number of small businesses that include two supermarkets, a GP clinic, a veterinary surgery, a restaurant and an optician among other smaller shops, cafes and pubs.
 A substantial amount of working residents however are employed at locations outside of Fintona, with Omagh and Enniskillen being common.

-Agriculture

-Farming plays a key role in the economy of Fintona.
-Much of this is cattle based involved meat and milk production, with some sheep rearing particularly on higher ground.
-There are also some pig and chicken farms in the area.
-The land and climate does not lend itself to arable farming, but in the past some maize was grown, being produced to boost the protein of cattle feed.
-On higher ground near the summit of Murley Mountain, there are also peat bogs.